mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Cloud/index.md

 ### Info

 Information about the current download status of your host.
-The up arrow represents the latest upload date, and the down arrow represents the latest download date.
+The up arrow represents the latest "Save To" date, and the down arrow represents the latest "Load From" date.

 ![MAMP](/en/MAMP-PRO-Mac/Settings/Hosts/Cloud/info.png)

 ### Size

-This Represents the size of the data stored in the cloud.
+Represents the size of your data stored in the cloud.

 ---